DeepIT/XcodeColors/README.markdown

 ### XcodeColors installation instructions for Xcode 4:

+1. Install the XcodeColors.xcplugin package.

+    There are 2 ways to accomplish this:
+    - Download the XcodeColors.xcplugin.zip file from the downloads page.
+        Unzip the file, which will give you a XcodeColors.xcplugin folder.
+        Copy this folder to "~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XcodeColors.xcplugin"
+    - Compile from source.
+        Download or clone the repository.
-1. Compile the XcodeColors target for Release (not Debug).
+        Compile the XcodeColors target for Release (not Debug).
         When you do this, the Xcode plugin is automatically copied to the proper location.
-    This is done via the install script, run by xcb-install.pl via an Xcode build phase.
+        This is done via the xcb-install.pl install script that is run as part of an Xcode build phase.
+        Validate the plugin was copied to "~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XcodeColors.xcplugin"

 2. Quit Xcode.